metno/PODA/migrations/README.md

 # Migrations

-Go package used to dump tables from old databases (KDVH, Kvalobs) and import them into LARD.
+Go package that dumps tables from old databases (KDVH, Kvalobs) and imports them into LARD.

 ## Usage